Nunn’s 22 points lead Heat past Thunder, 115-108

 Miami led 61-47 at halftime behind 16 points from Adebayo on 7-for-8 shooting.
 The Heat entered the fourth quarter with a 92-78 edge.

 Miami expanded its lead to 105-83 with 8 minutes remaining before the Thunder made a push.
-Oklahoma City cut the deficit to seven on a 3-pointer by Chris Paul with just over 2 minutes remaining but never got closer.
+Oklahoma City cut the deficit to seven on a 3-pointer by Paul with just over 2 minutes remaining but never got closer.

+“Home teams are always going to make a run,” Heat coach Erik Spoelstra said.
+“This team is too good, too well coached, too many good players — it’s not going to be just a runaway going down the stretch.
+But you can see our effort level, and you know the ice that the guys are putting on right now — it’s well earned.”

+The Thunder have started a troublesome habit of digging holes for themselves at home.
+They fell behind by 32 against the Los Angeles Lakers last Saturday and 30 against the Toronto Raptors on Wednesday before trailing by 22 on Friday.

 TIP-INS